anonthertab/anonthertab/README.md

 •

-I don't roleplay!! i'm horrendous in it, i can be in character for people i know, it's embarrassing to roleplay with people i dont know :sob: i want to meet new people but i feel a little self conscious for cosplaying dottore lol, i figured some people just aren't a fan of him.
+I don't roleplay!! i'm horrendous in it, i can be in character for people i know, it's embarrassing to roleplay with people i dont.

 •